 Select and engage external experts (“Implementation Partners”) to fulfil the necessary deliverables in this work, working in close partnership and consensus with the Ministry.

-Finance such engagement through its technical cooperation funds generously provided, in this instance, through the Japan-EBRD Cooperation Fund.
+Finance such engagement through its technical cooperation funds.
+In this instance, generously provided through the Japan-EBRD Cooperation Fund.

-Ensure necessary coordination among various stakeholders including (but not limited to): private and public healthcare services providers; nurse and midwife training institutions (at both the vocational and Bachelor’s levels); relevant employers’ and workers’ organisations; and the National Centre for Education Quality Enhancement in securing holistic and sustainable outcomes under the joint objectives.
+Ensure necessary coordination among various stakeholders including (but not limited to): private and public healthcare service providers; nurse and midwife training institutions (at both, vocational and Bachelor’s levels); relevant employers’ and workers’ organisations; and the National Centre for Education Quality Enhancement in securing holistic and sustainable outcomes under the joint objectives.

 Holistically integrate the fulfilment of these goals with EBRD’s existing and ongoing initiatives around promoting more effective and sustainable nursing in Georgia through: a) establishing skills standards for degree-level nursing and midwifery programmes; b) developing Georgian-language nursing textbooks; and c) improving outreach to male nurses.